Players are being misread.

 A Team Pack covers a department.
 The Annual Licence covers the whole academy — every coach, education officer, player care lead, welfare staff member, and new starter — without counting heads or going back to procurement each time someone new joins.

-It is self-paced online training.
-Each staff member works through 12 modules at their own pace, with knowledge checks after every module, a final assessment, certificate generation, and downloadable resources on completion.
+It is self-paced — but it isn't recorded video either.
+Each staff member works through 12 modules at their own pace, with a knowledge check after every module and a final assessment before certification.
+Modules are gated, so a module can't be marked done without clearing its check first, and your admin dashboard shows exactly where each staff member sits — in progress, stalled, or gone quiet — so completion reflects actual engagement, not just time on the page.
 There is no scheduled session, no cohort, and no waiting for a delivery date.

 Academy managers, heads of education, player care leads, coaches, phase leads, welfare staff, and any academy staff member who works directly with young players or contributes to player pathway decisions.
 The course is built so every role gets something directly applicable to their day-to-day.